Novout/ununuracss/README.md

 #### Globals

-Any resource can receive `globals`, genetic resources that interfere with identifier resolution
+Any resource can receive `globals`, generic resources that interfere with identifier resolution

 - !
 Important: Applies `!important` in all resources